-1.1 We empower our communities to be healthy, connected and resilient.

-1.1.1 Plan for, and support the delivery of, accessible health and social services that address critical gaps in provision.
+- 1.1 We empower our communities to be healthy, connected and resilient. - 1.1.1 Plan for, and support the delivery of, accessible health and social services that address critical gaps in provision.

 Initiative Business Unit Start Date End Date Status % Complete Performance 1.1.1.1 CPI - Implement the endorsed Liveability Plan Action Agenda 2021-25.
-Future Communities 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: The review of the Liveability Plan was completed in 2021 and the Liveability an implementation plan to achieve the identified actions in the plan.
-The new governance structure representatives and community members, have commenced and meet regularly. , 1.1.1.2 CPI - Continue to drive the Services for Success initiative to attract health and social services, including mental health services.
-Future Communities 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Several new health and social services have been attracted into Cardinia Commission into Mental Health Services Council has advocated for more mental health servic Committee.
-Council continues to work with the Victorian Hospital Building Authority to ensure revitalisation for enhanced accessibility. es to be located within t he shire and has participated in t he Mental He alth Hubs Adv isory 1.2 Enrich local identity and opportunities for the community to connect through art, history and cultural expression.
-Initiative Business Unit Start Date End Date Status % Complete Performance
+Future Communities 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: The review of the Liveability Plan was completed in 2021 and the Liveability Plan 2017-29 (reviewed in 2021) endorsed by Council in December.
+In 2022, Council will finalise an implementation plan to achieve the identified actions in the plan.
+The new governance structure has been implemented and Liveability Partnership meetings, attended by key organisational representatives and community members, have commenced and meet regularly.
+1.1.1.2 CPI - Continue to drive the Services for Success initiative to attract health and social services, including mental health services.
+Future Communities 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Several new health and social services have been attracted into Cardini Commission into Mental Health Services Council has advocated for more mental health serv Committee.
+Council continues to work with the Victorian Hospital Building Authority to ensur rices to be located within t he shire and has participated in t :he Mental Hea alth Hubs Adv isory

+1.1.2 Enrich local identity and opportunities for the community to connect through art, history and cultural expression.